All Episodes

 I don't know how that got into my statement.

-I'm going to fire whichever whichever girl in the stenographic pool was foolish enough to put that in there, because in fact the system, quote, failed miserably, unquote.
+I'm going to fire whichever girl in the stenographic pool was foolish enough to put that in there because, in fact, the system, quote, failed miserably, unquote.

-Um this terror watch list uh uh is is what this guy was on.
+This terror watch list is what this guy was on.

-Um this guy's name, his father, his father had reported him to the United States embassy in Nigeria.
+This guy's name, his father, his father had reported him to the United States Embassy in Nigeria.

-Uh and the information had been shared with the FBI, the State Department, the Justice Department, and the Homeland Security Department, but he turns up to pay cash on a one-way ticket into the United States, and uh and uh uh everybody says, sure, why not?
+But he turns up to pay cash on a one-way ticket into the United States, and everybody says, sure, why not?

 Come on down.